Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-control.md

 <a name="listening_events"></a>
 ## Listening Widget Lifecycle Events on Widget Applications

-To listen the widget lifecycle events, follow the steps:
+To listen these widget lifecycle events, follow the steps:

-1. Create an instance of the [Tizen.Applications.WidgetControl](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.WidgetControl.html) class with the ID of the widget application, as shown in the following code:
+1. Create an instance of the [Tizen.Applications.WidgetControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetControl.html) class with the ID of the widget application, as shown in the following code:

     ```
     WidgetControl control = new WidgetControl(Your Widget ID);